0xfrej/KixBot/README.md

 # kixbot

-Small discord bot for playing songs and functioning as an soundboard
+Small discord bot, made as fun over-the-weekend project, for playing songs and functioning as an soundboard